Ronnie98/calculator/README.md

 # calculator
-a super simple and shitty calculator made using tkinter
+a super simple calculator made using tkinter